 There’s no way to chose where that particular CSS/JS file gets loaded.
 So it makes a lot of sense to invest a bit of time to remove unused CSS JS files in WordPress.

-In order to remove unused scripts, we should first find out what exactly get’s loaded by our WordPress theme and plugins.
+In order to remove unused scripts, we should first find out what exactly gets loaded by the WordPress theme and plugins.

 You can do that simply by looking at the source code, making a list of files, and then searching where exactly they get loaded within each plugin.
 While this approach does the job, there are much better solutions out there, so keep reading

 2. List All Loaded Scripts with wp_enqueue_script

 First things first, we’ll create a simple plugin that will host all of our code.